puresealab/NewStack_Testdrive/README.md

 kubectl get VolumeSnapshots
 '''

+For a snap restore demo, you can scale to 0 replicas, restore the snap, and scale replicas to 1.
+The command to scale replicas is: kubectl scale deploy minio-deployment --replicas=0

 ** NOTE: ** Both arrays are present in the PSO config, so your PVC may go to the second array

 # Ansible Demo